hyagli/cdc-python-netcore/README.md

+This example shows that you can profit from [Debezium](https://debezium.io/) for an [Outbox Pattern implementation](https://debezium.io/documentation/reference/1.6/transformations/outbox-event-router.html) while also having the benefits of [Google Protobuffers](https://developers.google.com/protocol-buffers).

-Debezium is an open source project for change data capture (CDC).
+[Debezium](https://debezium.io/) is an open source project for [change data capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture).
-This example has two components to demonstrate the utilities.
+This example has a few components to demonstrate the utilities.
-- A Django application with a MySQL database that saves data.
+- A dockerized Django web application that stores data in a MySQL database.
+This application writes the events to an outbox table in a protobuf binary serialized format.
+- An [Apache Kafka](https://kafka.apache.org/) docker setup with a [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) container that has the [Debezium MySQL connector](https://debezium.io/documentation/reference/connectors/mysql.html) installed.
+The Debezium connector listens to the MySQL binlog for a specific outbox table and pushes the changes to a Kafka topic
-- A .NET Core application with a PostgreSQL database that consumes this data.
+- A .NET Core React application with a PostgreSQL database that consumes this data.

 Debezium